Questions & answers

 Do you offer nitrous oxide?

 Nitrous oxide is not used at this practice.
-When required, treatment under general anaesthesia with an external anaesthesiologist and team is available.
+Even with pronounced anxiety, treatment is usually possible without anaesthesia; where general anaesthesia helps, it is available with an external anaesthesiology team.

 What happens at the first appointment?